hashicorp/vault-benchmark/README.md

 benchmark-vault

-benchmark-vault is a benchmark tool for Vault.
+`benchmark-vault` is a tool designed to test the performance of Vault auth methods and secret engines.

 Vault configuration settings